 1. Reduce both agent's commission

-You can negotiate commission for a 1.5% rate from each realtor, but the process is challenging.
+You can negotiate realtor commission lower for a 1.5% rate from each realtor, but the process is challenging.
 When negotiating, it’s essential to communicate clearly and identify your leverage, including:

 - Your home’s value and buyer demand